 Ready for the Next Level?

-system, not play politics, and not blame others - you will be much more effective in moving forward in life and being able to answer "YES" next time.
+Did you answer "NO" to those questions?
+Well, if you focus on how to change you, not the system, not play politics, and not blame others - you make yourself more effective in life and can answer "YES" next time.

-People that advance and become ready for the next level pay attention to these 3 proven, practical and powerful daily priorities - Clear Expectations, Clear Consequences and Self-governance.
+People who advance and are ready for the next level pay attention to 3 proven, practical and powerful daily priorities - Clear Expectations, Clear Consequences and Self-governance.

 One of our favorite statements is, "Where you look, you tend to go!"
 Unfortunately, too many people and many organizations have eyes that wander from one shiny object to the next.
-They have no clear "THERE".
+In other words, they have no clear "THERE" to look at.

-Great (GR8) leaders not only are clear about what is needed today, but also this week, month and year.
-That helps you organize your thoughts, goals and actions for yourself and those with you.
+Great (GR8) leaders not only are clear about what the organization needs today, but also this week, month, and year.
+Clear expectations help you organize your thoughts, goals and actions for yourself and those with you.

-You know that you aren't playing a kid's soccer match where everyone gets a trophy for just showing up.
-Those that grow, learn and are best prepared for the next level understand the consequences for achieving or not.
+You aren't playing a kid's soccer match where everyone gets a trophy for just showing up!
+Moving to the next level means there are consequences when you don't meet expectations.
+That is reality!
+That is life!
+You get ready for the next level when you set clear expectations and know the consequences for not achieving them.

-Further, in your role as a leader, you share that REALITY with your group.
+Further, as a leader, you share that REALITY with your group.
 Some of them may need to be reminded about how the Clear Expectations and Clear Consequences fit together.

 Often, a leader makes the mistake of demanding that each person meets the expectations thinking that will help everyone perform better and escape any negative consequences.
 Sounds right, but there is a better approach and that is why you want to focus energy and attention on Self-governance.